openremote/documentation/docs/developer-guide/creating-a-custom-project.md

 * `LICENSE.txt` - Copy of `LICENSE.txt` from main OpenRemote repo

 ### Deployment directory/module
-This module is used to generate a `deployment` docker image which can be volume mapped into the manager and/or keycloak containers to customise their behaviour.
+This module is used to generate a `deployment` Docker image which can be volume mapped into the manager and/or Keycloak containers to customise their behaviour.
 The `installDist` gradle task of this module will generate output in the `/deployment/build` directory in particular:

-* `/deployment/build/image` - Content to be added to the deployment docker image at `/deployment`
+* `/deployment/build/image` - Content to be added to the deployment Docker image at `/deployment`
-* `/deployment/build/Dockerfile` - Docker build file used to build `deployment` docker image (copied from `/deployment` during `installDist`)
+* `/deployment/build/Dockerfile` - Docker build file used to build `deployment` Docker image (copied from `/deployment` during `installDist`)

 ### Adding new modules
-Create directory with appropriate name and copy `/deployment/build.gradle` into it, customise this new `build.gradle` as required and start adding your code/files, ensuring that the `installDist` gradle task copies any output into the appropriate location within the deployment docker image build directory (see the [Manager endpoints and file paths](../architecture/manager-endpoints-and-file-paths.md)).
+Create directory with appropriate name and copy `/deployment/build.gradle` into it, customise this new `build.gradle` as required and start adding your code/files, ensuring that the `installDist` gradle task copies any output into the appropriate location within the deployment Docker image build directory (see the [Manager endpoints and file paths](../architecture/manager-endpoints-and-file-paths.md)).

 ### Adding UI apps/components
 It is recommended to use the same directory layout as found in the `openremote` submodule, and put all UI code in a directory called `ui`; as our UI code uses `yarn workspaces` you will need to copy the `/openremote/package.json` into the root of the custom project and then modify the workspace paths within this new file (adding `openremote/` in front of existing paths and also adding new paths for any components or apps created in the custom project).

-### Custom keycloak themes
+### Custom Keycloak themes
-It's possible to provide custom keycloak themes see [custom-project](https://github.com/openremote/custom-project/blob/main/deployment/keycloak/themes/README.md) for details.
+It's possible to provide custom Keycloak themes see [custom-project](https://github.com/openremote/custom-project/blob/main/deployment/keycloak/themes/README.md) for details.

 ## Setup code